Explore generative AI

 2. In the pane on the left, next to the selected model, select Parameters (🝰).

-3. Review the parameter settings; then, without changing them, enter a prompt like What is Moore's law? and review the response
+3. Review the parameter settings; then, without changing them, enter a prompt like Explain Moore's law. and review the response

 4. Experiment by changing the parameter values and repeating the same prompt.
 You should see some differences in behavior from the model.
 For example, changing the Temperature modifies the randomness of the model’s word selection, changing the “creativity” of the responses (to the point that too high a temperature can cause nonsensical responses).